Azure/fta-architecturalreview/articles/application-modernization.md

     * Infrastructure and platform security - You trust Azure to have the services you need to run things securely in the cloud.

     * Application security - You need to design the app itself securely.
-This includes how you integrate with Azure Active Directory, how you manage certificates, and how you make sure that you can securely talk to different services.
+This includes how you integrate with Azure Active Directory, how you manage certificates , and how you make sure that you can securely talk to different services.

     While Azure is responsible for securing the underlying infrastructure and platform that your application runs on, it is your responsibility to secure your application itself.
 In other words, you need to develop, deploy, and manage your application code and content in a secure way.
 Without this, your application code or content can still be vulnerable to threats such as: